Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

     **Future Consideration**: An enrollment group is an entry for a group of devices that share a common attestation mechanism.
 Using an enrollment group is recommended for a large number of devices that share an initial configuration, or for devices that go to the same tenant.
 Devices that use either symmetric key or X.509 certificates attestation are supported.
 [Create an X.509 Enrollment Group](./IoT_Central_Enrollment_Group.md) for your IoT Central application should the need ever arise in the future, when tens, hundreds, thousands, or even millions of devices (that are all derived from the same root certificate) need to connect to an application...

 5. Launch a terminal emulator window and connect to the COM port corresponding to the SAM-IoT board at `9600` baud (**disable** local echo for the terminal settings for best results).
-Hit `[RETURN]` to bring up the Command Line Interface prompt (which is simply the `>` character).
+If there are continuous non-stop messages being displayed on the terminal, disable them by typing `debug 0` followed by `[RETURN]`.
+Hit `[RETURN]` a couple of times to bring up the Command Line Interface prompt (which is simply the `>` character).
 Type `help` and then hit `[RETURN]` to get the list of available commands for the CLI.
 The Command Line Interface allows you to send simple ASCII-string commands to set or get the user-configurable operating parameters of the application while it is running

     <img src=".//media/image44.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />